nikl881/california-roadtrip/README.md

 * UX/UI -
     * Verify that the navigation and google maps show the selected information.
     * Verify the splashscreen (index.html) on different screensizes (regarding user experience and clarity of design).

+## Autmated unit testing

+In order to guarantee the proper functioning of the software, automatic testing has been been added into this project.
+This paragraph contains a short explanation of the test setup, test code and explain the idea behind the testing of this code.

+The following test setup has been used:

+Test runner
+The 'Test Runner' will execute the tetst in order to summarize the results.
+The choice is made to use 'Jasmine' as a testrunner.
+Assertion Libary
+The 'Assertion Libary' is used to define testing logic and conditions.
+The choice is made to use 'Jasmine' as a assertion libary.

 ## Issuelist